 R&R envisions a world where balance between work and life is celebrated, where leaders feel supported and cherished in their roles, and where the rest and rejuvenation of talent are seen as instrumental to an organization’s success.
 R&R’s seeks to change the world by investing in the well-being of nonprofit professionals through rest and rejuvenation solutions with an equity lens.

 Reset helps Jewish activists learn about, experiment with and commit to Jewish spiritual and resilience practice.
-Through individual spiritual coaching, multi-session workshops, drop-in sessions, and daily spiritual practice series, we offer opportunities for creative and accessible spiritual learning.
+Through individual spiritual coaching, multi-session workshops, drop-in sessions, and daily spiritual practice series, they offer opportunities for creative and accessible spiritual learning.

 Where Joy Meets Justice

-Rimonim is a collectively sponsored poet-in-residence project for Puerto Rican Jewish poet Aurora Levins Morales to create new liturgy that is fully inclusive of Indigenous Jews and Jews of Color, rooted in global, diasporic Jewish cultures, is in accountable relationship with local indigenous people wherever we're located, and recognizes and responds to the danger and opportunity of our ecological crisis.
+Rimonim is a collectively sponsored poet-in-residence project for Puerto Rican Jewish poet Aurora Levins Morales to create new liturgy that is fully inclusive of Indigenous Jews and Jews of Color, rooted in global, diasporic Jewish cultures, is in accountable relationship with local indigenous people wherever one is located, and recognizes and responds to the danger and opportunity of the ecological crisis.
 This liturgy fully integrates Jews of Color, Mizrahi, and Sephardic Jews into the center of Jewish practice, and includes both adaptations of traditional text and brand-new pieces that respond to the changing needs of Jewish communities.

 Aligning Jewish Leaders' Approach to Israel/Palestine with their Jewish Social Justice Values